mna/redisc/README.md

     $ go get [-u] [-t] github.com/mna/redisc

 ## Releases

+* **v1.2.0** : Use Go modules, fix a failing test due to changed error message on Redis 6.

 * **v1.1.7** : Do not bind to a random node if `Do` is called without a command and the connection is not already bound (thanks to [@tysonmote][tysonmote]).